Atatürk Reservoir

 The Atatürk Reservoir (Atatürk Baraj Gölü) is a reservoir on the Euphrates, created by the Atatürk Dam in Turkey.
 It is located between Adıyaman, Şanlıurfa, and Diyarbakır provinces.
-The reservoir has a surface area of 817 km² and a volume of 48.5 cubic kilometers, making it the third largest lake in the country after Lake Van and Lake Tuz.
-It was formed between 1990–1992.
+The reservoir has a surface area of 817 km2 and a volume of 48.5 cubic kilometers, making it the third largest lake in the country after Lake Van and Lake Tuz.
+It was formed between 1990 and 1992.
 The reservoir water level touched 535 m amsl in 1994.
 Since then, it varies between 526 and 537 m amsl.
 The full reservoir level is 542 m, and the minimum operation level is 526 m amsl.

 Some 10 towns and 156 villages of three provinces are located around the Atatürk Reservoir.
 The reservoir has changed the climate and vegetation of the region.
 The lake provides a fisheries and recreation site.
 For transportation purposes, several ferries have been operated in the reservoir.
 The reservoir lake is called "sea" by local people.